TL;DR

 The task

-AI is genuinely good at the archaeological work: pattern-matching across 8 samples to find your sentence-length distribution, recurring openings, and phrases you keep reaching for.
-It is also good at naming opposites (bold vs hedging, warm vs clinical), which is what actually makes the doc useful (voice without contrast is wallpaper).
+AI is genuinely good at the archaeological work: pattern-matching across 8-12 samples to find your sentence-length distribution, recurring openings, and phrases you keep reaching for.
+It is also good at naming opposites (bold vs hedging, warm vs clinical), which is what actually makes the doc useful.
+Voice without contrast is wallpaper.

 AI is bad at imposing a voice you have not actually used.
-If it suggests “your voice is bold and authentic,” that is a placeholder it generates when your samples weren’t varied enough.
+If it suggests “your voice is bold and authentic,” that is a placeholder it generates when your samples were too thin or too uniform.
 Push back: “name the specific opening pattern from sample 3 and the closing pattern from sample 7.”
 Distilled voice should be archaeology, not aspiration.
 If it doesn’t appear in your samples, it isn’t your voice yet.

 What to feed the AI